 Genie clients have only one output — HDMI — as far as you’ve been told, but there’s an extra set of outputs you probably weren’t aware of.
 There’s a dense little connector called “A/V out” on the back of all H25s and Genie Mini Clients.
 The purpose of the connector is to give you access to all those ports you used to have on much larger receivers… composite, component, and audio.
 All you need is the right cable to be able to use this special connector.
 You can’t but it at your local big box store, but that’s where Solid Signal comes in.

 We have a great stock of these 10PINCOMPOS connectors that give any H25 or Genie Mini Client the availability to output composite video and stereo audio.
+You can see what one looks like at the top of this article.
 These friendly RCA plugs go into the Video In and Audio In connections on your TV.
 If your TV is really old and it doesn’t have these connections… all you need to do is connect the 10PINCOMPOS to this RF Modulator and then you can put out the signal on channel 3 or 4 of your TV using a coaxial cable.

 You should know that the 4K client isn’t compatible with standard definition TVs.
 It just doesn’t have that plug.
 Surprisingly, you can force your 4K Genie into standard definition mode, but there’s no way to output to a standard definition TV without some serious extra hardware.
 You would spend about ten times more on that hardware than you would on a new television.